Ulrich modules over cyclic quotient surface singularities: Ulrich modules for cyclic cases

-From this proposition, we can obtain some Ulrich modules.
-However, there are Ulrich modules which do not take the form as in Proposition~\ref{Ulrich_Rdual}.
-In order to determine all of them, we will show the relationship between the multiplicity $\rme(M_t)=\rme(R)$ and the number of minimal generators $\mu_R(M_t)$ in terms of the $i$-series.
-To state the theorem, we prepare some notations.
-For the $i$-series $(i_1,\cdots,i_r)$ associated with $\frac{1}{n}(1,a)$ and for any $t\in [0, n-1]$, there are unique non-negative integers $d_{1,t},\cdots,d_{r,t}\in\mathbb{Z}_{\ge 0}$ such that
+By this proposition, we can obtain some examples of Ulrich modules.
+However, there exist Ulrich modules that do not take the form given in Proposition~\ref{Ulrich_Rdual}.
+In order to determine all of these, we will describe the relationship between the multiplicity $\rme(M_t)=\rme(R)$ and the number of minimal generators $\mu_R(M_t)$ in terms of the $i$-series.
+To state our theorem, we prepare some notations.
+For the $i$-series $(i_1,\cdots,i_r)$ associated with $\frac{1}{n}(1,a)$ and for any $t\in [0, n-1]$, there exist unique non-negative integers $d_{1,t},\cdots,d_{r,t}\in\mathbb{Z}_{\ge 0}$ such that